 See Related: Best Hotels in Minneapolis, MN

-Revival is an epic establishment for fried chicken and their burger is out of this world.
+Fried chicken comes in a variety of forms.
+You can have it with waffles, between perfect sandwich bread, on its own, in a salad, and so much more, and Revival has perfected it all.
+This spot is an epic establishment for fried chicken, and their burgers are out of this world.
 The good news is that fried chicken is affordable, which makes for a great takeout option.

 Revival is a perfect choice for game day snacks or any old-day dinner.
 Our favorite is a five-piece southern fried with some mashed potatoes and gravy on the side.
-Oh, grab some hush puppies too if you can.
+Oh, grab some hush puppies, too, if you can.

-The Bungalow Club
+4. The Bungalow Club

 Related article: Restaurants on Lake Street